softfire-eu/softfire-eu.github.io/docs/experiment-manager.md

 ![Experimenter Manager Login page][ex-man-login-page]

-## Registration
+## Login

-If it is the first time you access you must register first.
-Enter your username and a chosen password plus your email.
+Enter your username and password, the password is the same used in the SoftFIRE Web Portal and the username is your _name+surname_.
+The _Signup_ is currently disabled

 !!! note
     The username must be the same that the one you used while registering.

-If the signup works correctly you will be redirected on the Experimenter page that looks like the following picture.
+If the login works correctly you will be redirected on the Experimenter page that looks like the following picture.

 ![Experimenter Manager Experimenter page][ex-man-experimenter-page]